-Launched in 2002 in California, LinkedIn was initially used only by the employees of a company or organization to form a network for easy flow of information.
-However, with time, the social media platform grew a surprisingly wide, global network among professionals of all industries.
+Launched in 2002 in California, LinkedIn was initially used only by the employees of a company or organization to form a network for the easy flow of information.
+However, with time, the social media platform grew into a surprisingly wide, global network among professionals of all industries.

 Amidst the pandemic, when everyone was forced to work from the confines of their homes, LinkedIn witnessed unusual inflation.

 Crowds of people, be it adults who lost their jobs or college-goers who wanted internships, sought professional opportunities on this platform.

 Today, anyone who is either looking for a job or already working has an account on the platform.

 Because LinkedIn is technically a professional social media platform, not many people think twice before sharing their contact information here.
 In fact, they’re more than happy to do so as it could help potential customers, recruiters, or clients reach out to them more conveniently.